Skip to content

 Christ Church Primary School, Bury

 1195 trees were planted at Christ Church Primary School in Bury with the whole school joining in.
 This included a wildlife copse with an outdoor learning classroom and orchard planted at the school.
 A hedge including species such as crab apple, wild cherry and elder was also planted.
+Read more about the impacts here.

 The school were looking to improve their outdoor learning opportunities for the children and as well as wanting to attract more biodiversity to the site.
 The hedge installed will play a functional role in providing natural screening between the school and the pub and residential gardens that sit next door.